DoctorPok42/Cloud/README.md

 1. Go to http://localhost:3000

-2. Login with your credentials
+2. Login with your ssh credentials

 3. Upload your files